BrandanKeen/WxManBran/about/index.md

   <div class="about-section__content">
     <p><p>
     This site is connected to a live Weather Data Dashboard.
-During landfalling hurricanes, a truck-mounted weather station streams various meteorological parameters to the site in real time.
+During landfalling hurricanes, a truck-mounted Davis Vantage Pro 2 weather station streams various meteorological parameters to the site in real time.
     Connectivity is maintained via a Starlink satellite dish to avoid cellular outages.
     These observations provide ground truth and real-time updates, improving critical timing and operational decision-making for emergency management agencies and utility providers.